jadielmwangi/Pitch-App/README.md

 ## Running the Application
 * Creating the virtual environment

-        $ python3.6 -m venv --without-pip virtual
+* python3.6 -m venv --without-pip virtual
-        $ source virtual/bin/env
+*source virtual/bin/env

 * Installing Flask and other Modules

-       Use  $ python3.6 -m pip install  to install all your modules for example: python3.6 -m pip install flask

-* To run the application, in your terminal:
-        $ chmod a+x start.sh
+* To run the application using: chmod a+x start.sh
         ./start.sh